 A national organization that empowers minorities in agriculture, natural resources and related sciences recently awarded three Fort Valley State University students during a conference in Greensboro, North Carolina.

-Rene Bynum, Demetrius Callaway and Kiamata Dukes earned plaques and cash awards for winning first, second and third place at the 33rd annual Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) Career Fair and Training Conference.
+Rene Bynum, Demetrius Calloway and Kiamata Dukes earned plaques and cash awards for winning first, second and third place at the 33rd annual Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) Career Fair and Training Conference.
 Nineteen FVSU students attended the event.
-Dr. Mohammed Ibrahim, coordinator and professor of the agricultural economics program, is the advisor for the MANRRS chapter on campus.
+Dr. Mohammed Ibrahim, coordinator and professor of the agricultural economics program, is the adviser for the MANRRS chapter on campus.

 Bynum, who graduated this spring from FVSU with a bachelor’s degree in animal science, received $300 for her first place win in the Undergraduate Student Oral Research Contest for Division I – Biological, Chemical and Physical Sciences.